Astro IDE overview

 Core features

-• No local setup required: Everything runs in the browser.
+• No local setup required: Run everything in the browser.

 • Project checks and guardrails: Maintain project standards and code quality through linting and project rules.
 Add custom project rules.